hstarmans/hexastorm/readme.md

 In a later stage, they might be merged.

 ## Alignment procedure
+Note, I should have used principal component analysis to determine properties of a line.
 An instruction video is shown below;
 [![Alignment procedure image not showing](http://img.youtube.com/vi/Ri6DAneEzw4/0.jpg)](http://www.youtube.com/watch?v=Ri6DAneEzw4 "Alignment procedure")